Jerrypan29/3DFace_FPGA/benchmark/README.md

-# Benchmark for SVFR Methods
+# Benchmark for L-BFGS Algorithm

 This benchmark focuses on the software execution of each step in the algorithm.
 By documenting the computation time at every stage, it provides a reference point for calculating the speedup that could be achieved with hardware acceleration.